-At December 26, 2020 and December 28, 2019, total outstanding borrowings under the Loan Facilities was \$9.9 million and \$5.5 million with \$0.4 million and \$0.3 million of the total outstanding balance being presented as current installments of long-term debt in our consolidated balance sheets based on contractual due dates, respectively.
+At December 25, 2021, total outstanding borrowings under the Loan Facilities was \$10.0 million with \$1.0 million of the total outstanding balance being presented as current installments of long-term debt in our consolidated balance sheets.
+At December 26, 2020, total outstanding borrowings under the Loan Facilities was \$9.9 million with \$0.4 million of the total outstanding balance being presented as current installments of long-term debt in our consolidated balance being presented as current installments of long-term debt in our consolidated balance being presented as current installments of long-term debt in our consolidated balance being presented as current installments of long-term debt in our consolidated balance sheets.
 The loans are denominated in Euros and, as a result, amounts disclosed herein will fluctuate because of changes in currency exchange rates.
+The fair value of the debt approximates the carrying value at December 25, 2021.